 From Leyburn town centre, take the A684 signposted to Bedale.
 This is a busy road but tolerable: continue through Harmby, then take the next sharp right onto a quiet lane.
 Turn right at the end of the lane and follow the road, signposted with stickers as NCN route 71.
 When it bears left for Finghall, turn right towards Newton-le-Willows instead.
 Passing several junctions, ignore the left turn to Newton, then turn right at a group of cottages, signposted Thirn.
 Navigation is easy from here: turn right at the end of the lane, then head due south on the road to Masham.
 There are lovely views from the tree-lined lane over the Ure valley.

-Alternatively, for a more direct route on country lanes avoiding Ripon, continue south through Winksley, passing Aldfield, to Fountains Abbey.
+Alternatively, for a more direct route on country lanes avoiding Ripon, continue south from Kirkby Malzeard through Winksley, passing Aldfield, to Fountains Abbey.
 This route is signposted as part of the National Byway.

-Follow the Way of the Roses south from Fountains Abbey, but when you come to a T-junction, leave the route to turn left to Ripley.
-A straight minor road deposits you on the B6165 just before Ripley.
-Then, from the village, it’s plain sailing to Harrogate on the newly opened NCN route 67, a traffic-free railway path of which the highlight is the Nidd Viaduct – one of many reasons for those who appreciate industrial heritage to support the work of Sustrans.
+Fountains Abbey (124mi) Follow the Way of the Roses south from Fountains Abbey, then pick up NCN route 67 via Markington when you see the signs.
+This winds attractively round to Ripley.
+Then, from the village, it’s plain sailing to Harrogate on the newly opened traffic-free railway path.
+The highlight is the Nidd Viaduct – one of many reasons for those who appreciate industrial heritage to support the work of Sustrans.

-For now, NCN 67 ends rather ignominiously by an Asda supermarket in Harrogate.
-But you can easily thread your way through back-streets to the characterful town centre.
+Harrogate (135mi) NCN 67 winds its way through Harrogate on back-streets towards the characterful town centre.
 Yorkshire’s answer to Cheltenham or Bath, Harrogate is an upwardly-mobile spa town famous for Betty’s Tea Rooms – surely the plushest in the county – and with a selection of designer shops.
-It’s not too hoity-toity to welcome almost 200 sweaty Tour de France cyclists, though; and we reckon that if you tell the hoteliers and restauranteurs that you’ve followed the same route round Yorkshire, they’ll welcome you with open arms.
+It’s not too hoity-toity to welcome almost 200 sweaty Tour de France cyclists, though; and we reckon that if you tell the hoteliers and restauranteurs that you’ve followed (almost) the same route round Yorkshire, they’ll welcome you with open arms.